 Above: A particularly busy night by the Spanish Steps for a Vogue fashion show

-For starters, travelling on your own gives you the flexibility to do exactly what you want, when you want and at the pace you want.
-The result is you get a lot more done and I was there to work after all although, I’ll admit, researching Rome’s food and wine didn’t really feel like work.
+Travelling to Italy alone gives you the flexibility to do exactly what you want, when you want and at the pace you want.
+The result is you can fit a lot more of what you want to see into your trip.

 Yes.
 I had it on good authority from someone living in Rome that it was safe for a lone woman to walk around central Rome at night on her own, assuming she wasn’t staggering around drunk, of course.
-I certainly felt perfectly safe on my own in the evenings.
+I’ve travelled to Italy alone a few times and I’ve always felt perfectly safe on my own in the evenings.

 The only thing that I had been warned about was the pickpockets, who ‘work’ in the day rather than at night, especially around the train stations and on the metro.
 Having fallen victim to them last time I had visited Italy I was very conscious of this.
 I knew first hand just how skilled a professional pickpocket was.